Nevysha/Cozy-Nest/PATCHNOTE.md

     - [x]  Enable/disable auto search for free port
     - [x]  Enable/disable auto fetch for output folder from a1111 settings
     - [x]  Add/Remove custom output folder

+- [x]  Code has been refactored to use a module builder (Vite).
+Refactoring is still in progress in the long run.
+But it should help to stabilize the code base.

 ## Minor changes & fixes in 2.0.9